nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-This product is for private nurses to help manage the details and needs of their patients.
+* Private nurse

-* has a need to manage a significant number of patient contacts
+* Has to manage a significant number of patient contacts
-* wants to be able to view patient's needs at a glance
+* Wants to be able to view a patient's needs at a glance
-* prefer to have quick access to details of patient's contacts and their needs
+* Prefers to have quick access to the contact details of patients and their needs
-* prefer desktop apps over other types
+* Prefer desktop apps over other types
-* can type fast
+* Can type fast
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using CLI apps

 **Value proposition**: Allows private nurses to manage different detail-sensitive tasks for specific patients in a more organized manner.